PubohH/2025-Summer-Erdos-Elo-Project/6_Match_Prediciton_Models/README.md

 ## Features and Train-Test Split
 We trained the models using the match data [matches.csv](../1_Match_Data/matches.csv) .
-The most recent 20% of the matches are used as test set, and the rest are trained and cross-validated on 1. all features 2. all features except Elo.
+The most recent 20% of the matches are used as test set, and the rest are trained and cross-validated on 1. all features and 2. all features except Elo.

 ## Accuracy Comparisons between different models.